 During the stages of the competition, and particularly in the personal interviews, the judges will focus on a man who: – shows an understanding of the world and people around him; – of how he can help contribute to a more equal and respectful society for all; – has respect for a range of views, but has confidence in expressing his own, when pursuing justice and well-being for gay people in all societies; – embraces cultural, linguistic, ability, gender, age, faith and sexual orientation diversity as norms to be promoted in a respectful world; – can learn, articulate his thoughts and conduct an intelligent conversation with people both gay and straight and even with people who do not share his views or values; – could be the man any group or company would like to have as their representative; – is at ease in any social setting, being formal or informal; – can articulate his opinions and knowledge and without effort convey it to an audience, media outlet or interviewer; – is involved or show in his local LGBTQ+ community (taking into account legal constraints in certain countries – Southern African Region); – can be an ambassador of goodwill between all communities, by being visible, inspiring confidence and reinforcing understanding of the richness of cultural difference globally; – is confident in his own values, attributes and opinion. – is intelligent – with a reasonable general knowledge and a good knowledge of LGBTQ+ rights issues and recent LGBTQ+ events worldwide; – is respectful and careful of his appearance and wellbeing.

-The MRGWSA organization strides to work and connect with official associations associated with Mr Gay World Southern Africa as to regional competitions in Southern Africa.
+The MRGWSA organization strides to work and connect with official associations associated with Mr Gay World South Africa as to regional competitions in South Africa.

-Delegates: Only delegates elected in regional competitions named “Mr Gay World Southern Africa Regional” and which hold the rights to legally use the name “Mr Gay World Southern Africa Regional” in the respective areas will be titled “Mr Gay World Southern Africa”.
+Delegates: Only delegates elected in regional competitions named “Mr Gay World South Africa Regional” and which hold the rights to legally use the name “Mr Gay World South Africa Regional” in the respective areas will be titled “Mr Gay World South Africa”.

 In exceptional circumstances, if a country in the MRGWSA region does not have an official “Mr Gay“ competition and an organisation and no other national partners or organisers want to appoint, select or nominate a delegate for that country, any gay man with a family address in and passport from a given country can register as a delegate through our Wild Card Program (WCP).
 The final decision as to whether to accept an independent application rests with the MRGWSA executive committee.

-All of the delegates will take part fully in the Mr Gay World Southern Africa event and following the final, will act as “ambassadors” for MRGWSA.
+All of the delegates will take part fully in the Mr Gay World South Africa event and following the final, will act as “ambassadors” for MRGWSA.